patternfly/patternfly-org/packages/patternfly-4/content/get-started/getstarted-dev.md

   Follow the steps outlined in the [README](https://github.com/patternfly/patternfly-react-seed#quick-start) to install.

 ### Install and configure PatternFly React
-* Using npm, run the following commands to install:
+* Using npm, run the following command to install:
   ```
   npm install @patternfly/react-core --save
   ```

   **OR**

-* Using yarn, run the following commands to install:
+* Using yarn, run the following command to install:
   ```
   yarn add @patternfly/react-core
   ```